1995hnagamin/hubot-tabetai/README.md

 Join, open, and ku commands change the active tabetai.

 ## Contribution
 Pull request is welcome.
-Create new branch from develop.
+Create new branch from develop to add a new feature.

+When you find bugs with hubot-tabetai, please make new issue, or create new branch from master and send a PR to master.